a warm

 How can I get to the Castle?

 Area Code A96 DE61.
 Dalkey is easily accessible by road or public transport (DART).
-It is situated on the coast about 12 km from Dublin city heading south.
-We are within a five-minute walk of Dalkey DART station.
-There are bus options too.
+It is situated on stunning coastline with a mountainous backdrop about 12 km from Dublin City heading south.
+We are within a five-minute walk of Dalkey DART station, just turn right coming out of the station.
+It is a popular walking & cycling route.
+There are a number of bus options too.
+The Aircoach also runs through Dalkey to and from Dublin Airport.

 Is there parking?